asbiin/laravel-webauthn/README.md

 ],
 ```

-Then allow your login page to initiating a webauthn login with an `email` identifier.
+Then allow your login page to initiate a webauthn login with an `email` identifier.

 You can call `webauthn.auth.options` route with a POST request and an `email` input to get the challenge data.
-See [authentation](#Authenticate) section for more details.
+See [authentication](#Authenticate) section for more details.

 ## Disabling Views